OpenRTX/openrtx.github.io/user_guide.md

 **Stable builds** are recommended for general use, they are well tested and include only functionality considered complete.
 Pre-built stable OpenRTX binary images are available on our [GitHub releases page](https://github.com/OpenRTX/OpenRTX/releases)

-**Nightly builds** are pre-build images obtained every day by compiling the latest commits on the master branch.
+**Nightly builds** are pre-built images obtained every day by compiling the latest commits on the master branch.
 By their nature, they are not fully tested and may contain bugs or regressions: use them only if you want to develop or try a feature not yet released.\
 OpenRTX nightly builds are available at these places:
 * at Phil DF5PMF's [page](https://openrtx.schinken-radio.de/nightly/) (thanks for building and hosting them!);
 * on OpenRTX [page](https://files.openrtx.org/nightly/).